-The Credit Union Cherry Blossom Ten Mile Run selected four runners to be the 2023 Credit Union Cherry Blossom Race Ambassadors Team.
-These individuals will spend the next few months telling the world all about their race experiences on social media platforms like Facebook, Twitter, Instagram and their blogs.
+The Credit Union Cherry Blossom Ten Mile Run selected four runners to be the 2024 Credit Union Cherry Blossom Race Ambassadors Team.
+These individuals will spend the next few months telling the world all about their race experiences on social media platforms like Facebook, Twitter, Instagram, TikTok and their blogs.
 Our Race Ambassadors get free entry into the race, apparel from our race sponsors, and invites to all of our VIP events.
-We will be selecting CUCB 2024 Ambassadors after the 2023 race – the application will open in October!
-Click Here for details!
+We will be selecting CUCB 2025 Ambassadors after the 2024 race – applications will open in October 2024!

 Born during peak cherry blossom season and raised in the Maryland suburbs of DC, Yasmin is a runner, triathlete and newly minted RRCA run coach excited to take on her third Credit Union Cherry Blossom 10 Mile race in 2024.
 After running the Marine Corps Marathon with her dad at age 17, she put down her running shoes for an entire decade until the closed gyms during the COVID-19 pandemic brought her back to the pavement — and she hasn’t stopped moving since.
 Since 2019, she’s completed dozens of races from 5Ks and sprint triathlons all the way up to the half-Ironman distance and her first 50K, and she believes deeply that anyone can take the first step toward becoming an athlete with the right support, encouragement and resources.